 Popular Vendors: Epic, Cerner, and Tebra.

 EMR systems are also categorized by the type of healthcare setting they are built for.
-According to recent statistics from the Office of the National Coordinator for Health Information Technology (ONC), over 78% of office-based physicians and 96% of hospitals in the U.S. have adopted EMR systems.
+According to statistics from the Office of the National Coordinator for Health Information Technology (ONC), over 78% of office-based physicians and 96% of hospitals in the U.S. have adopted EMR systems.

 Here are two primary types of electronic health record systems that address the unique requirements of these healthcare settings: